 Parameter Description Unit Select the Switch unit that will be used for this configuration here.
+This option is only available if stacking is enabled.
 From Port - To Port Select the appropriate port range used for the configuration here.
 State Select to enable or disable MAC authentication for the port(s) specified here.